-Study: Men at higher risk for mild memory loss than womenJanuary 25th, 2012 in Neuroscience /
+Study: Men at higher risk for mild memory loss than womenJanuary 25, 2012 in Medicine & Health / Neuroscience

 Men may be at higher risk of experiencing mild cognitive impairment (MCI), or the stage of mild memory loss that occurs between normal aging and dementia, than women, according to a study published in the January 25, 2012, online issue of Neurology.